Tuition and Financial Aid

 This loan program provides a combination of federal and institutional funds to students who qualify on the basis of financial need.
 Priority is given to those students who demonstrate exceptional need.
 Students completing a FAFSA are considered for this program.
 Funding for this program is limited.

 An undergraduate student may borrow up to a maximum amount of $5,500 per academic year with an aggregate undergraduate loan limit of $27,500.
 Graduate students may borrow up to $8,000 in a year with a total aggregate borrowing of $60,000, which includes amounts borrowed as an undergraduate.
 Current funding levels for this program do not allow UT Dallas to offer eligible students the maximum annual amount.

 A Federal Perkins loan bears a modest interest rate.
 Borrowers are required to begin repayment of principal and interest nine months after they cease to be at least half-time students.
 Repayment may extend over a ten-year period; however, there is a minimum payment of $40.00 a month.

 Hazlewood Veteran Tuition Exemption

-The Texas Education Coordinating Board administers various tuition assistance programs including programs for teachers and vocational nursing students.
-Further information about these programs may be obtained by contacting The Office of Financial Aid.
+The Texas Higher Education Coordinating Board administers various tuition assistance programs including programs for teachers and vocational nursing students.
+Additional information about these programs may be obtained by contacting The Office of Financial Aid.

 TEACH Grant Program